shifflettmb-1/airbnb_data_exploration/README.md

 Whole Dataset
 <img width="1189" height="390" alt="common_words_whole" src="https://github.com/user-attachments/assets/db29af17-ba78-4971-b4a8-85ab9d9c0f2b" />

-Trends that we can gather from listing names is that good listing normally offer
+Trends that we can gather from listing names is that good listing normally contain the type of listing.
+Such as private bedroom or apartment, adding in proximity to local attractions or airports is beneficial.
+Adding adjectives such as spacious, or cozy may slightly increase chance for the listing to stand out.

 ## Price vs Reviews

+When analyzing the price comparison to the number of total and monthly reviews, one must consider the difference in the listing.
+Is the listing a single private room or is the entire house or apartment available for short-term lease?
+Results are shown below.

 Bronx
 <img width="1390" height="390" alt="price_vs_reviews_bronx" src="https://github.com/user-attachments/assets/cbec55af-51fe-47cb-890f-e65280544941" />